Polynomial Lawvere Logic: Canonical Polynomial Forms

-A formula in PCF is in \emph{polymomial form} when it has no occurrences of $\lol$; and in \emph{affine form} when, additionally, it has no occurrences of multiplications. \end{definition} Formulas in PCF are closed under conjunction, disjunction and double implication, but not negation.
+A formula in PCF is in \emph{polymomial form} when it has no occurrences of $\lol$. \end{definition} Formulas in PCF are closed under conjunction, disjunction and double implication, but not negation.
 Observe that $\bot$ does not occur in formulas in PCF.

-Canonical forms are extended to judgements in the obvious way: $\phi \vdash \psi$ is in a certain form (\eg, CF, PCF, polynomial, or affine) if both $\phi$ and $\psi$ are in that form.
+Canonical forms are extended to judgements in the obvious way: $\phi \vdash \psi$ is in a certain form (\eg, CF, PCF, or polynomial) if both $\phi$ and $\psi$ are in that form.